 12 Types of Custom Illustrations

 Custom illustrations are best left to the experts.
-Although custom illustration might come with a hefty price tag, options such as on-demand services are available.
+Although custom illustrations might come with a hefty price tag, options such as on-demand services are available.
 Penji, for example, offers unlimited custom illustrations and graphic designs at an affordable flat monthly rate.

 Once you’ve chosen reliable illustrators, you can decide what types of digital illustrations you want for your visuals.
 Here are 12 types to get you started.